 - Any other relevant information you believe is necessary to support your complaint

 Do you have information that could help solve crime?
 If so, we want to hear from you!
 Please consider taking a moment to REPORT your tip (you may remain anonymous if you choose to do so).
 Thank you in advance for helping us keep the community safe by putting criminals out of business!

 Stay Informed!
 Sign up for Nixle Notifications!

 Do you know about Nixle?
-Nixle is a free notification system used by the Bainbridge Island Police Department and other law enforcement agencies to advise subscribers of road closures and detours due to vehicle collisions or other emergent issues.
+It's a free notification system used by the Bainbridge Island Police Department and many other law enforcement agencies nationwide to advise subscribers of road closures and detours due to vehicle collisions or other emergent issues.
 Sign up today on the Nixle website and get real time updates on your cell phone, email, or both.
 It's free!